theobald-software/theobald-software.github.io/content/_en/editorial-guide/screenshot_conventions.md

 ![Squares](/img/content/help_concept/greenshot_pos-n_color.png){:class="img-responsive"}

- When an instruction contains images with position numbers, make sure to address the position numbers in the text in brackets (see also [About function descriptions](https://help.theobald-software.com/en/about_template#about-function-descriptions)).
+ When an instruction contains images with position numbers, make sure to address the position numbers in the text in brackets (see also [the template](./about_template)).